New Mexico Highlands University: History

 NMHU was first established as "New Mexico Normal School" in 1893, with prominent archaeologist Edgar Lee Hewett serving as its first president.
 The institution became "New Mexico Normal University" in 1902, and primarily offered teacher education; it adopted its current name of New Mexico Highlands University in 1941, as it expanded its programs beyond teaching.
 NMHU now offers graduate and undergraduate programs in arts and sciences, business, education, nursing, and social work.

 Located in Las Vegas, a city with a population of over 13,000, Highlands' main campus is close to recreational and wilderness areas and is within an hour's drive of Santa Fe and two hours from Albuquerque.

 The majority of NMHU's approximately 3,765 students are from New Mexico and Latino; the university is recognized as a Hispanic Serving Institution by the U.S. Department of Education, which denotes a total undergraduate enrollment that is one-quarter or more Hispanic.
 Highlands' programs explicitly focus on its multiethnic student body, especially the Latino and American Indian cultures distinctive of New Mexico.

-In November 2025, the American Council on Education designated New Mexico Highlands University a research institution for the first time, shortly after the school announced the launch of its inaugural doctoral program in nursing beginning in spring 2026.
+In November 2025, the American Council on Education designated New Mexico Highlands University a research university for the first time, shortly after the school announced the launch of its inaugural doctoral program in nursing beginning in spring 2026.
 NMHU is also planning to offer doctorate degrees in education and social work "in the near future".